-Recently completed, the new Ray and Tye Noorda Oral Health Sciences Building establishes a new School of Dentistry for the University of Utah and provides an educational paradigm for the campus by uniting health sciences and dental programs.
-Kahler Slater teamed with MHTN Architects to design a building which focuses on creating the ideal patient care experience.
+The new Ray and Tye Noorda Oral Health Sciences Building establishes a new School of Dentistry for the University of Utah and provides an educational paradigm for the campus by uniting health sciences and dental programs.
+As the dental education architect, Kahler Slater teamed with MHTN Architects to program, plan and design the educational and clinical settings which focus on creating the ideal dental student and patient care experience.

 Due to the location on the University's campus, the Oral Health Sciences Building allows for integration and collaboration with other health sciences programs, providing opportunities for interdisciplinary care.
 By establishing a home for the dental school, it became an important partner with its other clinical, research and training programs in nursing, pharmacy, health, and medicine.
 The building contains operatories in public dental clinics, clinic support labs and spaces, lecture halls and conference/seminar rooms, faculty offices, research labs and general building support spaces.
 Although initially planned for 50 students per year, it has capacity for program growth to 60 students per year in order to allow the School to easily adjust for future growth.